Academic Support Services

 The Computing Services departments provide a variety of technology support services to students, faculty, and staff at the University.

 Resident students are provided an Internet connection in each room as part of their room package.
-The ResNet program, located in Upton Hall, Gorham, assists with setup and maintenance of the resident student computers on a walk-in and appointment basis.
-A walk-in and call-in Helpdesk, located in Luther Bonney Hall, Portland, assists all faculty, staff, and students with computer problems, including some common University login, e-mail, and Internet problems.
-Assistance can be requested by phone at 780-4029, by e-mail at email@example.com, or on the Web at http://usm.maine.edu/computing.
-The Campus Computer Store, located in Luther Bonney Hall, Portland, sells computers and accessories at educational discount rates to faculty, staff, and students.
-In addition discounted high speed Internet service from Time Warner is available to faculty, staff, and students.
+The USM IT Help Desk, located in Upton Hall, Gorham, assists with setup and maintenance of the resident student computers on a walk-in and appointment basis.
+A walk-in and call-in Help Desk, located on the 3rd floor of the Glickman Library, Portland, assists all faculty, staff, and students with computer problems, including some common University login, e-mail, and Internet problems.
+Assistance can be requested by phone at 780-4029, by e-mail at firstname.lastname@example.org, or on the Web at http://usm.maine.edu/computing/helpdesk.
+Discounted high speed Internet service from Spectrum is available to faculty, staff, and students.

-More information about any of the services offered by Computing Services can be found at firstname.lastname@example.org.
+For more information about any of the services offered by Computing Services, please visit us on the web at http://usm.maine.edu/computing.

 The Instructional Technology and Media Services (ITMS) Department provides classroom and instructional technology support for the academic programs of the University.
 This support includes group or individual sessions on instructional applications of technology in Portland, Gorham, or Lewiston-Auburn.